-River View Heights is part of HUD's low rent public housing program.
+River View Heights, 800 2nd Ave N, Moorhead, is part of HUD's low rent public housing program.
 It is a 14-story apartment building built in 1968 with 104 units.

-As of May 1, there are 11 vacancies, but 7 of these are not being filled due to upcoming rehabilitation work.
-Three applicants have been approved and three are being processed.
-Ten more applicants are being contacted.
+As of June 1, there are 10 vacancies, but 8 of these are approved by HUD to be vacant due to rehabilitation work.
+One applicant has been approved; one is being processed; and eight more applicants are being contacted.

-There are currently 151 people on the public housing waiting list.
+There are currently 153 people on the public housing waiting list which is shared with Sharp View.